"Five score years ago a great American in whose symbolic shadow we stand today signed the Emancipation Proclamation." (King).

-"This will be the day when all of God's children will be able to sing with a new meaning, 'My country, 'tis of thee, sweet land of liberty, of thee I sing.
-Land where my fathers died, land of the pilgrim's pride, from every mountainside, let freedom ring.'"
+"This will be the day when all of God's children will be able to sing with new meaning.
+"My country, 'tis of thee, sweet land of liberty, of thee I sing."(King).

 "But 100 years later the Negro still is not free.

 King develops a trust with the crowd and gives them to listen because he shows that he knows a lot about what has been happening.
 He starts right off the bat by telling them about the Emancipation Proclamation.